Infiniti G Line: First generation (P10; 1990)

 The Infiniti G20 was Infiniti's entry-level luxury car in the United States from 1990 to 2002, with a two-year hiatus for model years 1997 and 1998, in which the Infiniti I30 became their entry-level car.
-It was a rebadged version of the Nissan Primera sedan, primarily designed for the European market.
+It was a rebadged version of the Nissan Primera sedan, primarily designed for the European market, and was the result of Nissan's Project 901 initiative.
 It was launched in September 1990 as Infiniti's first small car as an entry-level alternative to the Q45; later advertisements in 1998 for the second-generation G20 emphasized its European heritage with the tag line "Born in Japan.
 Educated in Europe.
 Now Available in America."
 Two generations of the G20 exist in the United States, the HP10 (P10), built from 1990 to 1996, and the HP11 (P11), built from 1998 to 2002.
 All G20s were front-wheel drive and were built in Oppama, Japan.
 The exterior and interior designs of the P10 were styled by Mamoru Aoki in 1987.

 The G20 was first unveiled to Infiniti dealers at the 1989 New York International Auto Show (appearing to the public at the 1990 show), with the first series production example being assembled on July 10, 1990.
 The final 1996 G20 was rolled off the assembly line on July 19, 1996.
 The P10 featured the first application of Nissan's multi-link front suspension in a front-wheel-drive car, with an independent MacPherson strut setup in the rear.
 It came standard with a 5-speed manual transmission.
 The only options to begin with were an automatic transmission, leather interior, and a power glass moonroof; a Touring package (labeled G20t) was introduced in 1994 and featured a black leather interior with sport front bucket seats and fold-down rear seats, as well as a limited-slip differential in the transmission and a spoiler on the rear decklid.
+In Canada, the limited-slip differential was standard with all manual transmission equipped cars from 1990 onwards, with no "t" distinction until the American model started with the model suffix.